-This wildly popular phenomenon, National Novel Writing Month, starts November 1, and you’re urged to write an entire novel by the end of the month.
+The wildly popular phenomenon, National Novel Writing Month, starts November 1 every year, and you’re urged to write an entire 50,000-word novel by the end of the month.

 Sounds fabulous, right?

 The official challenge is to write the first draft of a new, 50,000-word novel in 30 days — an average of 1,667 words per day.

 These days, you may continue a book you’ve already started as long as you count only new words written in November.